-We joined a second tour of the cemetery sponsored by Malvern Civic Society on 16th July 2014 which included a display in the chapel by Brian Iles when copies of the first pages of the burial register and stories of notable residents could be viewed.
+We joined another tour of the cemetery sponsored by Malvern Civic Society on 16th July 2014 which included a display in the chapel by Brian Iles when copies of the first pages of the burial register and stories of notable residents could be viewed.

-The chapel is surprisingly small inside, so we judge suitable for small but not large gatherings.
+The chapel is surprisingly small inside so we judge unsuitable for large gatherings.

 While following our guide, and during a subsequent visit, we recorded a few more images of the headstones that caught our eye.